Quick TL;DR: What Is a Digital Sales Room?

 If you don’t see engagement, follow up.
 Ask if they had trouble accessing the portal or need help navigating.

-Use Analytics to Guide Your Sales Strategy
+How to Use Analytics from Your DSR to Guide Sales Strategy

 A digital sales room gives you buyer intelligence.
 Here’s how to use it: